arrow-kt/arrow-website/content/docs/learn/quickstart/migration.md

     )
 ```

-And an example that use `crosswalk`:
+And an example that uses `crosswalk`:

 ```kotlin
 fun deprecatedCrosswalk() {